meltyourface/blank/posts/Instrument-of-redemption/Cosmic-Visioning-A-Guide-to-Third-Eye-Activation/index.md

 ## The Rite of the Crimson Oculus

-Objective: To evoke the Instrument of Redemption, guiding practitioners on a journey through the depths of their Third Eye, and thus strengthening their psychic abilities and connection to the cosmic realm.
+**Objective**: To evoke the Instrument of Redemption, guiding practitioners on a journey through the depths of their Third Eye, and thus strengthening their psychic abilities and connection to the cosmic realm.

 Materials needed:
 1. A quiet, dimly lit room